antromo741/sb-cli/README.md

 ## Usage

-After installing the gem, you can run it by typing ./bin/sb which will open the pokedex and give a list of propmpts.
-We can look at pokemon as well as several moves.
+After installing the gem, you can run it by typing ./bin/sb which will start the pokedex.
+You will be given a list of propmpts, choose one to continue on.
+You can choose to view pokemon or pokemon moves.

+To quit the program at any time just simply type exit to quit the program.

 To get rid of the limit on pokemon being listed just change out the arrays that are uncommented with the ones being usedin the pre battle method.

 ## Development